 - Much better error and warning messages – instead of cryptic parser messages designed for programmers, Schematron messages are written for specific circumstances (

 do not embed a photo without including a credit and copyright statement).
 This improves productivity and reduces training and author frustration.

-- ability to prioritize information – all information is not equal, so while all documents created in PageSeeder are always valid against the PSML schema.
-Schematron makes it easy to add extra checking to areas of specific importance such as complex references, metadata or detailed content such as addresses or part numbers.
+- Ability to prioritize information – all information is not equal.
+So while all documents created in PageSeeder are always valid against the PSML schema, Schematron makes it straightforward to add extra checking to areas of specific importance such as complex references, metadata or detailed content such as addresses or part numbers.

 Single file validation

 PageSeeder provides a validation tab for all PageSeeder documents.
-It will use the Schematron schema specific to the document if any and fallback on PageSeeder's best practice schema.
+It uses the Schematron schema specific to the document if any and fallback on PageSeeder’s best practice schema.

 A more powerful feature of PageSeeder is the ability to validate a entire collection of documents.
 This can be done by selecting specific documents from search results or by validating a folder.

 Batch validation is very useful for QA or when the structure or semantics of documents needs to evolve.